 Breaking Free: From Drama to Empowerment in Leadership and Life

-As a leader or entrepreneur, challenges and conflicts are inevitable.
-At times, you may feel stuck in cycles of negativity or drama, sapping your energy and hindering progress toward your goals.
-You might unknowingly adopt one of three roles: Victim, Persecutor, or Rescuer.
+As a leader or entrepreneur, navigating challenges and conflicts is inevitable.
+At times, you may find yourself stuck in cycles of negativity—draining your energy and blocking your progress.
+You might unknowingly step into one of three roles: Victim, Persecutor, or Rescuer.

-These roles form part of the Drama Triangle, a concept introduced by Stephen Karpman in 1968 to describe patterns of dysfunctional social interactions.
-While these roles can perpetuate stress and frustration, the good news is that there is a way out.
-By shifting from the Drama Triangle to the Empowerment Triangle—an alternative model proposed by David Emerald in 2005—you can foster healthier, more productive relationships with yourself and others.
+These roles form part of the Drama Triangle, a concept introduced by Stephen Karpman in 1968 to describe dysfunctional relationship patterns.
+The good news?
+There’s a way out.
+By shifting from the Drama Triangle to the Empowerment Triangle—an alternative model proposed by David Emerald in 2005—you can cultivate healthier, more productive interactions with yourself and others.

-This post explores both models and provides practical steps to transition from drama to empowerment.
+Let’s explore both models and how to transition from drama to empowerment.

 What is the Drama Triangle?